Chinese Communist Revolution: Radicalization of urban intellectuals

 In the first decade of the twentieth century, young Chinese intellectuals such as Ma Junwu, Liang Qichao, and Zhao Bizhen were the first to translate and summarize socialist and Marxist ideas into Chinese.
 However, this happened on a very small scale, and had no immediate impacts.
 This would change following the 1911 Revolution, which saw military and popular revolts overthrow the Qing Dynasty.
 The failure of the new Chinese Republic to improve social conditions or modernize the country led scholars to take a greater interest in Western ideas such as socialism.
 The New Culture Movement was especially strong in cities like Shanghai, where Chen Duxiu began to publish the left-leaning journal New Youth in 1915.
 New Youth quickly became the most popular and widely distributed journal amongst the intelligentsia during this period.

 In May 1919, news reached China that the Versailles Peace Conference had decided to give German-occupied province of Shandong to Japan rather than returning it to China.
 The Chinese public saw this not only as a betrayal by the Western allies, but also as a failure by the Chinese Republican government to properly defend the country against imperialism.
 In what became known as the May Fourth Movement, large protests erupted in major cities across China.
 Although led by students, these protests were significant because they included the first mass participation by those outside the traditional intellectual and cultural elites.
-Mao Zedong later reflected that the May Fourth Movement "marked a new stage in China's bourgeois-democratic revolution against imperialism and feudalism...a powerful camp made its appearance in the bourgeois-democratic revolution, a camp consisting of the working class, the student masses and the new national bourgeoisie."
+Mao Zedong later stated that the May Fourth Movement "marked a new stage in China's bourgeois-democratic revolution against imperialism and feudalism...a powerful camp made its appearance in the bourgeois-democratic revolution, a camp consisting of the working class, the student masses and the new national bourgeoisie."
 Many political, and social leaders of the next five decades emerged at this time, including those of the Chinese Communist Party.